starsimhub/rstarsim/README.md

 # R-Starsim

-R-Starsim is a package to facilitate the usage of [Starsim](https://starsim.org) from R. It uses [reticulate](https://rstudio.github.io/reticulate/index.html) to communicate between Python and R.
+[Starsim](https://starsim.org) is a framework for modeling the spread of diseases among agents via dynamic transmission networks.
+R-Starsim is a wrapper that facilitates the usage of Starsim from R. It uses [reticulate](https://rstudio.github.io/reticulate/index.html) to communicate between Python and R.

 ## Installation

-Although R-Starsim will be released on CRAN in future, for now it can be installed via GitHub:
+R-Starsim will be released on CRAN in future, but for now it can be installed via GitHub:

 ```R
 # install.packages("devtools")